codenedd/livestream-alert/README.md

 </div>

 ## How can I report a bug/issue?
-Create an issue [here](https://github.com/codenedd/livestream-alert/issues) and describe it in details, attach screenshots if possible.
+[Create an issue](https://github.com/codenedd/livestream-alert/issues) and describe it in details, inlcude logs from `%appdata%/livestream-alert/logs`, attach screenshots if possible.
 Remember to describe the way to reproduce the bug.

 ## Contact
 Discord: `c0de.js`